Target to add Bobbie brand infant formula to stores as shortage persists

 By Jessica DiNapoli

-NEW YORK, July 12 (Reuters) - Target Corp TGT.N will start carrying the Bobbie brand infant formula in stores starting by September, and on its website this month, as the national shortage persists.
+NEW YORK, July 12 (Reuters) - Target Corp TGT.N has begun carrying Bobbie brand infant formula in some stores this week and the vast majority of its locations will be selling the product by September, as the national shortage persists.

 Bobbie, which has previously sold to consumers exclusively through its website, has increased its manufacturing output over the last few months by more than 30%, and is hoping to expand production further, Chief Executive Laura Modi said in an interview.